dao-duc-tung/k8s-setup/eks.md

     - Supports 0.5 - 4vCPU, no GPU
     - Container service needs to map to Farget CPU or memory tier.
 This mapping is based on largest sum of resources (init vs. non-init containers) and consumes 250m cores + 512Mi memory
   - Conclusion: EC2 = Flexibility, Fargate = Less management

+- Checkout [EKS Quickstart](https://aws-quickstart.github.io/quickstart-amazon-eks/) for users who are looking for a repeatable, customizable reference deployment for Amazon EKS using AWS CloudFormation

 ## Setup EKS